Althorp House, in Northamptonshire, is where the late Princess Diana grew up, and has been in the Spencer family for decades.

 The estate is not just made up of the main house though.
 The acres of land around it also house within them cottages, farms, woodlands and even villages.

-Charles Spencer has also shared some beautiful pictures of the Althorp Estate grounds too.
-The pictures below show the gorgeous grounds of the estate lit by a lovely sunset.
+Charles Spencer has also shared some beautiful pictures of the Althorp Estate grounds including sunsets and ancient cedar trees planted by his great-great-great-grandmother.

 Who lives at Althorp House now?